Onirix internationalisation: i18n module

 Onirix i18n allows you to internationalise your experiences with Labels in a simple way.
 From the Onirix Studio editor you can define the text to be displayed on the labels of your experiences in different languages.
 You can either create data structures with our Datastore to manage the translation of the labels, or include inline code in the JavaScript part of our online code editor.
 Here we will show both options.

-Here you can see an example with labels in english and spanish:
+Here you can see an example with labels an UI in several languages:

 Module import with code editor